mach0/dangerdeep/dangerdeep/modernize-readme.txt

 	use meld with directories to compare.
 	See below for more details.
 	DONE - remaining topics are GL related
+5. use key enum class!
+	DONE - except in widget class
 -------------WE ARE HERE-----------------
-5. make use of new C++ features for widgets etc. no more templates with object and method etc., just use lambda!
+6. make use of new C++ features for widgets etc. no more templates with object and method etc., just use lambda!
 6. Introduce newer system input handling (needs SDL2?) rename system.* to system_interface.* to compare includes (no changes between codemodernization and master!)